zihao-ai/zihao-ai.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our paper "BackdoorBench: A Comprehensive Benchmark and Analysis of Backdoor Learning" has been accepted to <strong>IJCV</strong>! :rocket:
+Our paper "BackdoorBench: A Comprehensive Benchmark and Analysis of Backdoor Learning" has been accepted to <strong>IJCV</strong>!